fern-pl/fnc/spec/grammar.md

 Pointers may be represented as `void*`, `nint`, `nuint`, or appending `*` to the end of a type.

+> Pointers share operators with static arrays, meaning they may be sliced, indexed, and so on.

 > Pointers are cumulative, meaning that you can point to pointers and so on.

 ### User-defined Types